easybuilders/easybuild-docs/docs/installation.md

 export PATH=_PREFIX_/bin:$PATH
 ```

-**Replace** `_PREFIX_` **in this command** with the directory path where EasyBuild was installed into
+**Replace** `_PREFIX_` **in this command** with the directory path where SimpleBuild was installed into
 (use `$HOME/.local` if you used `pip install --user`).

-This is not required if you installing EasyBuild in a standard system location.
+This is not required if you installing SimpleBuild in a standard system location.

 You can check with the `which eb` command to determine whether or not you need to update the `$PATH` environment variable.

 ### Updating `$PYTHONPATH` {: #more_pip_env_PYTHONPATH }

-If you installed EasyBuild to a non-standard location using `pip install --prefix`,
+If you installed SimpleBuild to a non-standard location using `pip install --prefix`,
 you also need to update the Python search path environment variable `$PYTHONPATH` to instruct Python where
-it can find the EasyBuild Python packages.
+it can find the SimpleBuild Python packages.

 This is not required if you used the `--user` option, since Python will automatically consider
-`$HOME/.local` when searching for installed Python packages, or if you installed EasyBuild in a standard
+`$HOME/.local` when searching for installed Python packages, or if you installed SimpleBuild in a standard
 system-wide location.

 Update `$PYTHONPATH` by running a command like::